 The Note 20 Ultra has an absolutely gorgeous AMOLED display, and while the stark white background of the user interface looks great during the day, it can be rather blinding at night.
 This is where dark mode comes into play, which replaces all of those white backgrounds with sleek black ones.
 It's easy on the eyes, looks fantastic, and can even help you conserve some battery life if you're in a pinch.

 We also recommend setting up Samsung Pay on the phone.
-Samsung Pay is one of the most capable mobile payment solutions on the market, as it works with both NFC and MST technologies.
+Samsung Pay is one of the most capable mobile payment solutions on the market, as it works with both NFC and MST technologies (the latter of which you won't find in Samsung's newer flagship releases).
 In simpler terms, this basically means that you can use the Note 20 Ultra with Samsung Pay at virtually any store you go to.
-There are still plenty of retailers/shops in the U.S. that haven't adopted payment terminals with tap-and-pay technology, but Samsung Pay is still able to work at these places just fine.
+There are still plenty of retailers/shops in the U.S. that haven't adopted payment terminals with tap-and-pay technology, but Samsung Pay is still able to work at these places just fine on the Note 20 Ultra.

 Other features you'll want to explore are Samsung Health and Samsung DeX.
 The former is basically Samsung's alternative to the Fitbit app, giving you a platform for tracking your steps, exercise, and more.
 With DeX, you can plug your Note 20 Ultra into a computer monitor (or connect it wirelessly to a supported television), see a desktop-like interface, and use your phone as a mobile workstation that's designed to help you get as much work done as possible.